 You can get in contact with Student Support & Wellbeing if you need to speak to someone about your anxiety.
 Email Student Support and Wellbeing at email@example.com to arrange phone or online support.

-Kent Union have created De-stress, which is an online hub full of advice, support and activities to help you during this period.
+Kent Union have created the De-Stress website, which is an online hub full of advice, support and activities to help you during this period.